mandebo/mandebo/README.md

 -  Hi, I’m Muhammad Aiman
--  I’m currently taking Computer Science at UMS (University Malaysia Sabah)
+-  I’m currently working as a software developer
--  Passionate in web and mobile development
+-  Passionate in web development ( front end and back end)